reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 Default region name [us-east-1]:
 Default output format [json]:
 ```
-We are using us-east-1 as the region and json as the format.
+We are using us-east-1 as the region and JSON as the output format.

 ## Terraform Concepts with Simple Workflow
 Terraform  in two steps:
 1. Designing the infrastructure resources in a configuration file and
 2. Using this configuration to create the actual infrastructure

-The configuration is defined in a JSON like language called Hashicorp Configuration Language(HCL).
-A Terraform configuration is a complete document in the Terraform language that tells Terraform how to manage a given collection of infrastructure.
+The configuration is defined in [Terraform language](https://www.terraform.io/docs/language/index.html) using a JSON-like syntax called Hashicorp Configuration Language(HCL) that tells Terraform how to manage a collection of infrastructure.
 A configuration can consist of multiple files and directories.

 ### Init, Plan, and Apply Cycle
 Terraform has the concept of state.
 Our desired state is what infrastructure resources we wish to create.
-When we run the `plan`, Terraform pulls the resource information and compares with the desired infrastructure.
+When we run the `plan`, Terraform pulls the resource information and compares it with the desired infrastructure.
 It then outputs a report containing the changes which will happen when the configuration is applied(in the `Apply` stage).

-The comparison happens against a persisted state usually a file with extension `.tfstate`.
-The state can also be stored remotely and subjected to version control which is useful in a team environment.

 The main steps for any basic task with Terraform are:
 1. Create a workspace folder
 2. Create a configuration file named `main.tf`.
 This file will have the configuration of the infrastructure to be created or updated.
-3. Initialize the workspace using command `terraform init`.
+3. Initialize the workspace using the command `terraform init`.
 4. Create the plan
 5. Apply the plan

 ### Defining the Configuration
-We first define a workspace folder named `aws-ec2`.
-We next define the configuration file `main.tf` and save it in the workspace folder:
+We write terraform configurations in Terraform language.
+Let us define our configuration in a file `main.tf`:

 ```
 terraform {